EricArcher/banter/README.md

 ### Description

-*banter* is a package for creating hierarchical acoustic event classifiers.
+*banter* is a package for creating hierarchical acoustic event classifiers based on multiple call type detectors.

 ### Installation